OceanNetworksCanada/api-matlab-client/README.md

 This library facilitates access to scientific data hosted by [Ocean Networks Canada](https://oceannetworks.ca) through the [Oceans 2.0 API](https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home) public web services.

-This repository updates the [MATLAB MathWorks Toolkit](https://pypi.org/project/onc) which can be installed from the MATLAB Add-on explorer (search for the "onc" Add-on).
+This repository is synchronized to the [MATLAB ONC API Client Add-On](https://www.mathworks.com/matlabcentral/fileexchange/73653-oceans-2-0-api-client-library) which can be installed from the MATLAB Add-on explorer (please search for the "onc" Add-on).

 ## Documentation

-For complete documentation and examples, visit https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home
+For complete documentation and examples, visit https://wiki.oceannetworks.ca/display/CLIBS

 ## Maintainers